jeabraham/hubitat-ac-solar-setback/README.md

 ## Overview

-This Hubitat application monitors your solar power export (or net grid usage) and dynamically adjusts your thermostat's cooling setpoint to prioritize cooling your house with solar power.
+This Hubitat application monitors your solar power production, or net grid export, and dynamically adjusts your thermostat's cooling setpoint to prioritize cooling your house with solar power.
 It:

 * Starts monitoring from **T hours before sunset** until actual sunset.